deanishe/alfred-workflow/doc/howto.rst

 - ``workflow:openterm`` — Open a Terminal window in the Workflow's root directory.
 - ``workflow:delcache`` — Delete any data cached by the Workflow.
 - ``workflow:delsettings`` — Delete the Workflow's settings file (which contains the data stored using :attr:`Workflow.settings <workflow.workflow.Workflow.settings>`).
+- ``workflow:foldingon`` — Force diacritic folding in search keys (e.g. convert *ü* to *ue*)
+- ``workflow:foldingoff`` — Never fold diacritics in search keys
+- ``workflow:foldingon`` — Reset diacritic folding to workflow default

+The three ``workflow:folding…`` settings allow users to override the diacritic folding set by a workflow's author.
+This may be useful if the author's choice does not correspond with a user's usage pattern.

 You can turn off magic arguments by passing ``capture_args=False`` to :class:`~workflow.workflow.Workflow` on instantiation, or call the corresponding